djalbat/the-occam-user-manual/understanding-grammars.md

 ]
 ```

-The rules that result are used to attempt to tokenise the content should all the plain text lexer's in-built rules fail to do so and they are tried in order from top to bottom.
+User defined rules are tried should the lexer's in-built rules fail to match the content and they are tried in order from top to bottom.
 Note that all of hte regular expression patterns start with the `^` caret character which matches the start of the content.
-Thus we envisage the lexer as consuming up the content from left to right.
+Thus it is reasonable to envisage the lexer as consuming the content from left to right.
-This is always the case.

 One other thing to note is that the last user-defined rule will match anything but whitespace.
-Given that a prior in-built rule will have already matched any whitespace this all but guarantees that the plain text lexer will cope with just about anything.
+Given that a prior in-built rule will have already matched any whitespace this guarantees that the plain text lexer will cope with any input.
 We call this robustness and come back to this important property of both lexers and pareers in a later section.

-Perhaps this is too much detail but what is important to stress is that there are in-built rules which come first and that the configuration of any lexer can be augmented with user-defined rules defined by what we call lexical entries.

 ## Parsing tokens with parsers

 Like the lexers, there are several parsers to be found in the Occam grammars package.[^2]
 And again like the lexers, these are all in fact the same common parser but configured differently in each case.
 Specifically, a `CommonParser` class is extended for each grammar although, unlike the lexers, there are no other specific properties or in-built rules.
-Effectively the only thing that differentiates these parsers is the BNF associated with each, in fact.
+The only thing that differentiates each parser is its associated BNF.

 It is worth a moment to look at BNF in more detail.
 Imagine you want to parse an arithmetic expression.
-You would require something like the following rules at least.
+You would require something like the following rules at least...

-An arithmetic expression can be...
+An arithmetic expression can be:

-1. another arithmetic expression enclosed in brackets,
+1. Another arithmetic expression enclosed in brackets,
 2. two other arithmetic expressions separated by a binary operator,
 3. a number.